kchezik/Timing-Mismatch_Pink-Salmon/drafts/ms.md

 *Emergence timing estimation*

 Incubation temperatures dominate the rate of egg growth and development [@Murray:1986], such that if we understand the thermal environment we can predict emergence.
-In order to account for temperature fluctuations in the natural environment we took a degree-day approach and described the relationship between thermal accumulation above 0$\text{\textdegree}$C and days to emergence using a linear regression model:
+In order to account for temperature fluctuations in the natural environment we took a degree-day approach where the accumulation of thermal time since fertilization predicts the timing of emergence.
+This model is appealing because stream temperature data is widely available throughout the Fraser River basin.
+To described the relationship between thermal accumulation and days to emergence we used a linear regression model:

 \begin{linenomath*}
 \begin{equation}